 I wish it were that simple.

 How the Athletic Trainer Can Help

-Athletic trainers can enhance the athletes recovery by working with him/her on the physical component to the ACL injury AND (equally important) by keeping in mind the athlete has been through a tremendous emotional and mental crisis as well.
+Athletic trainers can enhance the athlete’s recovery by working with him/her on the physical component to the ACL injury and, equally important, by keeping in mind that the athlete has been through a tremendous emotional and mental crisis as well.

-In this phase of recovery look for sign that the athlete is having a difficult time trusting his/her leg again.
+In this phase of recovery, look for signs that the athlete is having a difficult time trusting his or her leg again.
 Here are some red flags to watch for:

 - A limp that should not be there;

 - Walking gingerly or favoring the recovered knee;

 - Continuing to flex and extend the leg

 Talk with the athlete about what is going on in that moment.

 You might also talk to her about different aspects of the recovery process.
 But let’s be clear: I am not encouraging you to become the athlete’s therapist or sports psychologist, but rather an ally who gathers information relating to the athlete’s emotional and mental state.